Sjs445/Rat-Timers/README.md

 ```
 1. Press the key you want and the timer will begin for that action.
 2. Press the same key to stop the timer for that action.
-3. Press the SPACE key to increment a timer.
+3. Press the SPACE key to increment a counter.
 4. Press ESC to quit.
 5. Press 9 to check if there are active timers.
 ```